doc4d/4d-web-studio/docs/design-webforms/datasources.md

 When you select a component, the Properties panel allows you to identify if a datasource is shared:
 * If the datasource is shared, its namespace appears next to its name.
-* If the datasource is not shared, *webform* is displayed next to its name.
+* If the datasource is not shared, *webform* is displayed next to its name to indicate that it can only be used in the current webform.

 ![shared-datasource](./img/shared-datasources-properties.png)